MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/faq-case-mgmt.md

 ## Troubleshoot form issues

-### Why can't I see few buttons on the command bar of the case form?
+### I see discrepancies in the number of buttons displayed on the command bar and ribbon issues in my case form

-You can use the [**Command Checker**](https://powerapps.microsoft.com/blog/introducing-command-checker-for-model-app-ribbons/) tool to understand why buttons are hidden.
+If agents see buttons being hidden or extra buttons displayed on the form, you can use the [**Command Checker**](https://powerapps.microsoft.com/blog/introducing-command-checker-for-model-app-ribbons/) tool to troubleshoot the issue and also see what command will run when a button is clicked.

+You can follow the steps in [Troubleshooting ribbon issues in Power Apps](/troubleshoot/power-platform/power-apps/create-and-use-apps/ribbon-issues) to resolve ribbon issues.

 ### How can I debug form issues effectively?